EasySensors/WallSocketInsertableNode/README.md

 ------------------------------------------------------

-miniRelayBox.ino is the Arduino example sketch using [MySensors](https://www.mysensors.org/) API.
+wallSocketInsertableNode.ino is the Arduino example sketch using [MySensors](https://www.mysensors.org/) API.

-Burn the miniRelayBox.ino sketch into it and it will became  one of the MySensors home automation network Relay Node.
+Burn the wallSocketInsertableNode.ino sketch into it and it will became  one of the MySensors home automation network Relay Node.
 The Relay could be controlable from a smarthome controller web interface or smarphone App.
 To create Home Automation Network you need smarthome controller and at least two Nodes one as a Sensor, relay or actuator Node and the other one as “Gateway Serial” connected to the smarthome controller.
 I personally love [Domoticz](https://domoticz.com/) as smarthome conroller.
 Please check this [HowTo](https://github.com/EasySensors/ButtonSizeNode/blob/master/DomoticzInstallMySensors.md) to install Domoticz.

 However, for no-controller setup, as example, you can use 3 nodes - first node as “Gateway Serial”, second node as the Mini Relay Box node and the last one as switch for the relay node.
 No controller needed then, keep the switch and the relay node on the same address and the switch will operate the relay node.